Skip to main content

 • attend public events and present project proposals

-• communicate with conservation and planning officials
+• work closely with conservation and planning officials

 • give technical advice to teams working on conservation projects